cms-tau-pog/TauFW/PicoProducer/README.md

 `$ERA`, `$CHANNEL`, `$CHANNEL`, `$TAG`, `$SAMPLE`, `$GROUP` and `$DAS` to create a custom hierarchy and format.

-The output directories `nanodir` and `picodir` can be special storage systems.
+The output directories `nanodir` and `picodir` can be special storage systems (e.g. on EOS, T2, T3, ...).
 If they need special commands for accessing and writing, please see the [instructions below](#Storage-system).

 Besides these variables, there are also dictionaries to link a channel short name to a skimming or analysis code,